mnemnion/loon/notes/pegylator.md

 Code gen can write to files, or just load the string, configurably.

 ###Steps

+We want to proceed 'inside out'.
+The first step is to convert all atoms to Lua-standard format, by replacing all `-` with `_`.
+Then, the RHS atoms that correspond to recursive rules are replaced `modified_symbol -> V"modified_symbol"`.

+Next, we perform all atomic conversions, turning `symbol?` into `symbol^-1` and so on.
+These compose over our already modified atoms.
+Where necessary we throw parentheses at the problem.

+Next, we impose captures over the appropriate rules.
+This is moderately complex, and we do it differently for different engines.
+It may suffice to impose a single abstract "capture" function over all captures, assigning it differently when generating the different engines.
+It may not.

+The step after this is assembling the compounds by adding `*` for concatenation and `+` instead of `\`, while reimposing parentheses.
+We then glue our rule pieces into the necessary context, and place them into either the recursive or regular slot of the template.

 All regular rules are defined outside the context, as lpeg.P patterns.
 They are redefined in the calling context as P pr C as appropriate to the engine.